MaidLucy/blog-content/src/about.md

 # Social / Internet Presence

-You can find on those platforms:
+You can find me these platforms:

 +------------+---------------------------------------------------+
 | Twitch     | [MaidLucy](https://twitch.tv/maidlucy)            |